JuliaLang/www.julialang.org/blog/_posts/2019-06-18-diffeqbot.md

 DIAGRAMS["Fig1"] = plot(sol)
 ```

-Right now, `DIAGRAMS` cannot be a recursive Dictionary, i.e. an element of the dictionary can only be a reference to the plot.
+Right now, `DIAGRAMS` cannot be a recursive dictionary, i.e. an element of the dictionary can only be a reference to the plot.

 ## How does DiffEqBot work internally?